Carniverous19/helium-DIY-middleman/README.md

 `sudo reboot`

-then make sure you've restarted the lora_pkt_fwd.service with
+Make sure you've restarted the lora_pkt_fwd.service with:

 `sudo systemctl restart lora_pkt_fwd.service`

+Now that the gateway is directed to your miner, you'll need to start Middleman on the miner, so.

-Now, back on your miner:
+#### Back on your Miner:

-`sudo systemctl start middleman`
+`sudo systemctl start middleman`.

 Check your work with:

 `systemctl status middleman`